 These activities benefit the children, their families and child care professionals.
 “Early learning and child care educators support children in becoming confident and positive citizens in the world.
 This is a joy for me to witness.
 And, it’s fun to learn new, creative techniques to help children grow and develop through everyday tasks.”

 In many ways, child development professionals help guide children to their brightest futures.
 That’s why our government is pleased to support child development and child care.
-More information about a career in early childhood, including child care.

 Young father of 2 finds success in the trades